 1. Web insights and inbound marketing

-Your website is one of your most important demand generation assets.
+Your website is one of your most important demand generation strategies.
 It is where you can observe the digital fingerprints of people visiting your website, which reveal their interests, pain points, content preferences, and even urgency.
 Many inbound marketing tactics include content offers, blog posts, and other website resources.

 2. Content marketing